 PSR-4 inherits the PSR-0 design as intended for and from PHP framework maintainers.
 Retaining the traditional class directory structures was the protogenic goal then.
 PSR-4 constitutively just removed the PEAR-style name splitting.

 Composer is married to PSR-0/4.
 Technically it's not a dependency, as highlighted by Composers very own classmap generator.
-(Which however stockholm-syndromes the shallow singly-namespaced-class-per-file semantics, invalid identifier mapping, and overlooked phar support).
+(Which however infers the shallow semantics of singly-namespaced-class-per-file, invalid identifier mapping, zilch phar support).